YuBangZheng/code_SMFLRTC/README.md

     [1] Y.-B. Zheng, T.-Z. Huang*, T.-Y. Ji, X.-L. Zhao*, T.-X. Jiang, and T.-H. Ma,
         Low-rank tensor completion via smooth matrix factorization.
 ******************************************************************************

+  3).
+Please cite our paper if you use any part of our source code or data.